 Passengers in these classes can board at their leisure and are given priority at the beginning of the boarding process.
 This means you can board first, or wait in the lounge a little bit longer if you’d like.
 Note that if you fall into one of these classes of travel or status tiers, you do not need to wait for your row to be called — even if you’re in economy class.

 Like mentioned earlier, economy passengers without Emirates Skywards status will board back-to-front.
-With that in mind, show up to your boarding gate on-time and wait for your row to be called.
+With that in mind, show up at your boarding gate on time and wait for your row to be called.